Know Your Giclee Print

 Giclee or Digital

 The biggest difference between a standard digital inkjet print and a giclee print is that Giclees are printed using pigment-based inks rather than dye-based inks that are found in office or home inkjets.
-Pigment-based inks have a longer lifespan: they can last anywhere from 100 – 200 years without significant fading. have a higher the colour range, with all in between colours, as well as deeper blacks.
+Pigment-based inks have a longer lifespan: they can last anywhere from 100 – 200 years without significant fading. have a higher colour range, with all in between colours, as well as deeper blacks.

 Giclee prints besides being a true 100% reproduction of the original art, are also resistant to smudging, sun or humidity damage.